divyashah/My_New_Website/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---

-Divya Shah received his B. Tech degree in mechanical engineering from [Sardar Patel College of Engineering](http://spce.ac.in/) affiliated to the [Mumbai University](http://mu.ac.in/), India in 2015.
-His active involvement with the [collegiate robotics club](https://www.facebook.com/RoboconSPCE.In/) during his undergrad, aspired him to pursue higher education in robotics which brought him to Europe.
+I am Indian, born and brought up in Mumbai.
+I received my B. Tech degree in mechanical engineering from [Sardar Patel College of Engineering](http://spce.ac.in/) affiliated to the [Mumbai University](http://mu.ac.in/) in 2015.
+My active involvement with the [collegiate robotics club](https://www.facebook.com/RoboconSPCE.In/) during my undergrad, aspired me to pursue higher education in robotics.

-He then, graduated from the [Erasmus+ European Masters on Advanced Robotics (EMARO+)](http://masteremaro.irccyn.ec-nantes.fr/index.php/welcome) with double M.Sc. degrees from the [Università degli Studi di Genova](https://unige.it/), Italy and [École Centrale de Nantes](https://www.ec-nantes.fr/), France in 2017.
-For his graduate thesis, he worked on CAD design and optimization of a redundant robotics workcell for automated fiber placement process.
+I then moved to Europe and graduated from the [Erasmus+ European Masters on Advanced Robotics (EMARO+)](http://masteremaro.irccyn.ec-nantes.fr/index.php/welcome) with double M.Sc. degrees from the [Università degli Studi di Genova](https://unige.it/), Italy and [École Centrale de Nantes](https://www.ec-nantes.fr/), France in 2017.
+For my graduate thesis, I worked on CAD design and optimization of a redundant robotics workcell for automated fiber placement process.

-Currently, he is a PhD student with [iCub Tech](https://www.iit.it/research/lines/icub) at the Istituto Italiano di Tecnologia (IIT) and the [Dipartimento di Informatica, Bioingegneria, Robtoica e Ingegneria dei Sistemi (DIBRIS)](http://phd.dibris.unige.it/biorob/) at Università degli Studi di Genova, Italy.
-His research focuses on mechanism design, kinematics, parallel robots and tendon-driven mechanisms aiming for dexterous manipulation for humanoids.
+Currently, I am a third year PhD student with [iCub Tech](https://www.iit.it/research/lines/icub) at the Istituto Italiano di Tecnologia (IIT) and [Dipartimento di Informatica, Bioingegneria, Robtoica e Ingegneria dei Sistemi (DIBRIS)](http://phd.dibris.unige.it/biorob/) at Università degli Studi di Genova, Italy.
+My research focuses on mechanism design, parallel kinematics and tendon-driven mechanisms aiming for dexterous manipulation for humanoid robots.

+My detailed CV is available  {{% staticref "files/cv.pdf" "newtab" %}} here {{% /staticref %}}.

+In my spare time, I learn and practice swing dancing!

 ---